Nowshin1077/Python-Projects-beginner-level/README.md

 # Python-Projects---Small
-This repository is consist of small size python projects that I made for practice purpose.
+This repository contains small-size python projects that I made for practice purposes.
+You can practice these projects as a beginner.